Passive Recon

 6. Check for vulns in discovered service versions

-- Use both `searchsploit` AND Google
+- Use `searchsploit` **AND** Google **AND** `msf`

 - Document discovered vulns